jdwhite/franz-recipe-pushover/README.md

 * Mac: `~/Library/Application Support/Franz/recipes/dev/`
 * Linux: `~/.config/Franz/recipes/dev/`
 * Windows: `%appdata%/Franz/recipes/dev/`
-2. Clone or copy the contents of this repo to a directory in the `dev` folder.
+2. Clone or copy the contents of this repo to a directory named `pushover` in the `dev` folder.
 3. Reload Franz.
+4. Add a new service.
+Click the "Development" button under available services to see the recipes added in `.../recipes/dev/`.

 ## Notes
 * The "direct messages" badge is value of the "All Messages" app in Pushover.